 Lionfish get their unique name from the royally colored red-and-orange pattern across the back, which resembles a lion’s mane, therefore earning it the strange name.
 And, not only do they have a strange name, but they live in places with other exotic creatures.
 They live in warm waters, which often include coral reefs.
 Lionfish are rare sights to see, and very interesting to look at, making their natural beauty an amazing addition to the coral reefs it lives in.
 Hanging around other peculiar animals—such as seahorses, lobsters, sea turtles, and lobsters—it creates a truly amazing sight via its beauty.

-The Lionfish was caught on the Scat Cat nine-hour trip, May 7th, 2021.
+While Deep Sea fishing, the wild Lionfish was caught on the Scat Cat nine-hour trip, May 7th, 2021.
 It got caught twenty-eight miles off the shore.
 The riders of the Scat Cat took the fish cautiously to land, where it would carefully cleaned and gutted.

 In the attached photo, you can see the true splendor of this creature.
 With the tip of its body going down to the edge of the lower body, it has an orange base with a fresh red-like color spreading out in stripes across its body—resembling the lion’s mane, where it earned the majestic name.
 It also has black dots scattered across its side and top fins.
 Finally, it has a tailfin that’s semi-opaque.